PavanRangani/docs/docs/prd/incentive-stock/grant.md

 It allows to enter the start date of the vesting schedule.
 Its always greater than `Grant Date`.

 ##### Shares in First Vesting

-Number input field.
+Its number input field.
 Decimal is not allowed.
 It allows to enter the first share of the vesting of the vesting schedule.

 Its always lower than `Shares Granted`.
 Applicable only when Vesting type is `Simple`.

 ##### Vesting Frequency

+Applicable only when Vesting type is `Simple`.

 Vesting frequency of this Grant.
 Its values are `Annual`, `Quarterly` & `Monthly`.
 Default `Annual` is selected.